 Flip-flop is a circuit that maintains a state until directed by input to change the state.
-A basic flip-flop can be constructed using two-NAND or two-NOR gates.
+A basic flip-flop can be constructed using four-NAND or four-NOR gates.

 Types of flip-flops: